kpj/kpj.github.io--old/_posts/2018-02-20-setup-media-server.md

 The munin-databases can be found in `/var/lib/munin/<group name>`.
 Delete them to reset all data.

 #### Certain nodes cannot be reached.
-Check that their ip-address is set correctly in `/etc/munin/munin.conf`.
+Check that their ip-address is set correctly in the master's `/etc/munin/munin.conf`.
+Furthermore make sure that their own configuration (`/etc/munin/munin-node.conf`) allows the master to connect (`allow <master ip>`).